-These easy Cream Puffs are made from scratch, and taste SO delicious freshly baked from the oven.
-A simple choux pastry dough is mixed together, then baked and filled with a vanilla pastry cream.
+These easy Cream Puffs are homemade from scratch, and taste SO delicious freshly baked from the oven.
+A simple choux pastry dough is mixed together on the stove, then baked and filled with a rich vanilla pastry cream.
 All parts of the recipe can be finished in less than an hour!

 Cream puffs are a very simple dessert, but it’s their elegance that makes them so perfect.
 I remember the very first time I tried a cream puff, my stepdad was enjoying his day off work by watching some Sunday football, with a big tub of frozen cream puffs in his lap.

 He held the bucket of golden puffballs in front of me and after tasting one, I instantly understood why he had the whole bucket out.
-Creamy and luscious vanilla pastry cream encased with a light and golden dough…it’s perfect.
+Creamy and luscious vanilla filling encased with a light and golden dough…it’s perfect.

 A true, classic cream puff is choux pastry filled with straight-up whipped cream, but I like making a pastry cream with whipped cream folded in to lighten it, kind of a hybrid between the two.
-It’s a little sturdier and more substantial than plain whipped cream, and I think it tastes the best!
+It’s a little sturdier and more substantial, and I think it tastes the best!

-In the recipe box below I’ve included my recipe for my favorite filling, this cream-lightened vanilla pastry cream, but feel free to fill with whatever you’d like.
-I have a deliciously silky chocolate pastry cream recipe on my site too that I love.
+In the recipe box below I’ve included my recipe for my favorite filling, this lightened vanilla pastry cream, but feel free to fill with whatever you’d like.
+I have a deliciously silky Chocolate Pastry Cream recipe on my site too that I love.
 I also have these tropical Coconut Rum Eclairs for a totally different take on this choux pastry classic.

-First we start with making the choux pastry dough.
+Start by making the choux pastry dough.
 Place a stick of butter and water in a small saucepan over medium-high heat:

-Dump in a bunch of flour, and get ready to stir like crazy:
+Add all-purpose flour, then get ready to stir like crazy:

 Using a wooden spoon, stir like mad until the mixture becomes smooth, and the dough falls away from the sides of the pan (which you can see here):